-You can also give this a try to loosen up regular eyelash glue, and it may save you the need for remover.
+You can also try this to loosen up regular eyelash glue, which may save you the need for remover.

-STEP 2: If you don’t have time to hop in the shower, you can use a commercial face steamer or make a steam bowl.
+- STEP 2: If you don’t have time to shower, use a commercial face steamer or make a steam bowl.

-STEP 3: To make a steam bowl, fill a bowl with hot water.
+- STEP 3: To make a steam bowl, fill a bowl with hot water.
 Place your head over the bowl, and then put a towel over your head.
-This will loosen the adhesive, and it’s also great for clearing the sinuses.
+This will loosen the adhesive and is also great for clearing the sinuses.

-STEP 4: No matter the source of steam, make sure to keep your lashes exposed to it for 5-8 minutes.
+- STEP 4: No matter the steam source, keep your lashes exposed to it for 5-8 minutes.

-STEP 5: Check your lashes to see if the glue comes off easily with a gentle finger pull.
-If it doesn’t, finish things off with one of the earlier methods we outlined.
+- STEP 5: Check your lashes to see if the glue comes off easily with a gentle finger pull.
+If it doesn’t, finish things off with one of the other methods we outlined.